Alpha Males (TV series): Production

 The series concept was created shortly after the end of the lockdown imposed due to the COVID-19 pandemic.
 After completing filming for the twelfth season of La que se avecina, and given the impossibility of resuming the third season of El pueblo due to the difficulty of traveling between autonomous communities, the Caballero siblings, together with co-writers Daniel Deorador and Araceli Álvarez de Sotomayor, began to develop ideas for a new series.
 The team decided to create a show about middle-aged men's reactions to social changes.
 With the permission of Mediaset España, who co-owned Contubernio Films, the four writers brought the series to Netflix, who had already shown interest in collaborating with the Caballero siblings.

 Alpha Males was first announced in March 2022, as the first series by the Caballeros exclusively for a streaming platform.
 In July 2022, the show's cast was revealed, and it was confirmed that filming had completed.

+Ahead of the release of season 3, the show was renewed for a fourth season, which completed filming in July 2025.
+A German adaptation was also announced.
+There are also French, Dutch, and Italian adaptations in production.

 Release

 On 21 November 2022, Netflix released the first images from the series and confirmed that it would premiere on its platform on 30 December 2022.

+In January 2023, the series was renewed for a second season, which premiered on 9 February 2024.
+On 14 February, it was reported that a third season was due to begin filming in March 2024; it premiered on 10 January 2025.
+The series was renewed for a fourth season, which is set to premiere on 9 January 2026.